 - Automation tool – Robotium

-The result of our Part 1 of investigation were shared with our customer dev and tech teams.
-They debugged further and identified that the three textviews objects inside viewpager were not releasing the memory and if these objects were called extensively for some user actions, the app runs out of memory.
+The result of our Part 1 of the investigation was shared with our customer dev and tech teams.
+They debugged further and identified that the three text views objects inside viewpager were not releasing the memory and if these objects were called extensively for some user actions, the app runs out of memory.

-The imageview was consuming more memory but it needed more memory usage.
+The image view was consuming more memory but it needed more memory usage.
 The home page had a 25% allocation for Image cache.
-In order to provide more memory to imageview’s this cache was reduced to 12%.
-After this memory adjustment there were no OOME crash observed.
+In order to provide more memory to image view’s this cache was reduced to 12%.
+After this memory adjustment, there was no OOME crash observed.

 Why are we sharing this with the world?